apigee/openbank/README.md

 ### API Deployment

-- You can find two sets of Public/Private Key Pair under `./test` folder; you could use it for configuring the APIs to use them for signing/verifying the responses/requests.
+- You can find two sets of Public/Private Key Pair under `./test` folder(these should be the same keys used while deployment of the proxies); you could use it for configuring the APIs to use them for signing/verifying the responses/requests.
 - Private key for the bank has to be provided during deployment.
 It is recommended to define a Prompt in config.yml and use it as value for the private key.
 - For Production access, a Mutual TSL connectivity needs to be configured as defined [here](http://docs.apigee.com/api-services/content/creating-virtual-host).
 - While running `gulp deploy` please do make sure there are no custom APIs defined with the same names; otherwise those APIs will be overwritten with a new revision.